Good to know!

 Day Passes from your municipality

-If you are planning a longer trip within Switzerland, many municipalities offer Day Passes at reduced prices (Gemeindetageskarte).
+If you are planning a longer trip within Switzerland, many municipalities offer Day Passes at reduced prices (Municipal Saver Day Pass).
 However, be sure to book early, as only a limited number of Day Passes are available.
 Further information can be obtained from the municipal administration.

 For night owls

 If you want to party longer at the weekend, you can take advantage of the PostBus’s night bus service on certain routes.
-The service is geared towards the routes along the valley floor between Brig/Naters and Salgesch.
+The service is geared towards the routes going from the Rhône valley to the mountain villages.
 A separate night bus ticket must be purchased from the driver.